"In order to cure the human body, it is necessary to have a knowledge of the whole of things."

 Successful completion of the training leads to a professional diploma and graduates are eligible to join the Craniosacral Therapy Association, the main registering and accrediting body for Craniosacral practitioners in the UK.
 Members of the Craniosacral Therapy Association can use the designated letters R.C.S.T.
 Graduates will also automatically be accepted onto the Craniosacral Therapy register of the CNHC, the new UK regulator for complimentary healthcare practitioners.

 Furthermore, as part of the Trust's membership of the International Affiliation of Biodynamic Trainings graduates are awarded the designated letters B.C.S.T.
 (Biodynamic Craniosacral Therapist).
-Graduates are also eligible to join Craniosacral Therapy practitioner associations in the U.S.A., Canada, Spain, Switzerland, Italy, Scandinavia, Ireland, South Africa, Australia, New Zealand, France and many other countries.
+Graduates are also eligible to join Craniosacral Therapy practitioner associations in the U.S.A., Canada, Spain, Switzerland, Italy, Scandinavia, Ireland, South Africa, Australia, New Zealand, Czech Republic, France and many other countries.

 Please click on pages in the left margin for further details.